Ergonomic Setup Guide for Petite Office Workers

 If you are under 5'4", you have likely felt it: the nagging neck ache, the persistent lower back pain, or the tingling in your wrists after a day of work.
 You might assume it's just the stress of the job.
 However, the real culprit is often the workspace itself.
 Standard office furniture is typically designed for a person of "average" height, leaving petite individuals to struggle with equipment that simply doesn’t fit.

 This mismatch isn't just a matter of comfort; it's a significant ergonomic issue.
-According to the Occupational Safety and Health Administration (OSHA), poor posture is a primary risk factor for developing musculoskeletal disorders (MSDs).
+According to authorities like the Occupational Safety and Health Administration (OSHA) and the National Institute for Occupational Safety and Health (NIOSH), poor posture is a primary risk factor for developing musculoskeletal disorders (MSDs).
 When you're forced to adapt to your environment—by perching on the edge of your chair or reaching up to type—you create strain on your body that can lead to chronic pain and injury.

 This guide will walk you through, step-by-step, how to audit and adjust your workstation to fit your petite frame.
 We will move beyond generic advice to provide practical, actionable solutions that address the specific challenges you face.